koheishingai/blog/_posts/2013-01-26-action-web-ide.md

 Files have a maximum of 2MB and must be a .png, .jpg, .gif or .pdf.

-### <a id="console"></a> Action Console
+### <a id="console"></a> Console

-The Action.IO Web IDE also provides a full shell at the bottom of the screen.
+The Nitrous.IO Web IDE also provides a full shell at the bottom of the screen.
 This allows you to handle your command line tasks with your code editing all in one place.
 You can open multiple windows to execute long-running tasks like tests, webservers, etc...

 _New Console Window_